asen/smg/README.md

 instance and you still get a single UI to browse all of your monitoring.
-Note that such logical split is not currently handled by SMG on its own (but it may become available in the future) so one needs to do it via the respective configuration management system (or in Kubernetes - using diff k8s annotations for the logical parts).
+Note that such logical split is not currently handled by SMG on its own (but it may become available in the future) so one needs to do it via the respective configuration management system (or in Kubernetes - using diff k8s annotations for the diff logical parts).
+* Easy to backup/restore - you only need backups of the SMG configuration (normally /etc/smg) and the SMG data (usually - /opt/smg/data) directories to be able to restore a SMG instance and its data from scratch.
 * SMG can be extended using Scala plugins in various ways including implementing more efficient "external commands" (e.g. an efficient csv parser to replace the need to use grep/cut/etc multiple times over the same input), UI display plugins (like JavaScript